+Commas are used to separate groups of numbers like billions, millions, thousands, and ones.
 Using the template below, the first comma is read as billion, the second as million, and the third as thousand.
 I've included a decimal point in the ones section signifying an end to whole numbers.

 You can find decimal point charts at the bottom of this page.

 The final template is a blank worksheet that can be printed out and used for practice.

 Simply write some numbers on the line for your child or students to graph on the chart.
 You can also check out these sample worksheets using Place Value here.

 The place value charts above all deal with whole numbers.
 In the second template, I introduced the decimal point.
 Decimals are similar to whole numbers in their place values, but there is more to learn.
 You can find my decimal place charts and lessons below as well as more math lessons covering place value and numbers: